Full Year US History Video Curriculum

 - Extensions Lessons and Activities that foster historical thinking skills!

-My focus for the history activities is to foster critical thinking and the development of historical thinking skills from souring documents, developing historical empathy, recognizing point-of-view and bias, chronological reasoning, comparison, evaluating evidence, etc.
+Our focus for the history activities is to foster critical thinking and the development of historical thinking skills from souring documents, developing historical empathy, recognizing point-of-view and bias, chronological reasoning, comparison, evaluating evidence, and developing writing skills as well!

 Unit 1- Gilded Age and Industrialization